Finglas/blog/content/2015/abstractions-in-code-details-in-metadata.md

 Title: Abstractions in Code, Details in Metadata
-Date: 2015-10-06 06:20
+Date: 2015-10-01
 Author: Shaun Finglas
-Tags: metadata, http://schemas.google.com/blogger/2008/kind#post, programming, games, learning
+Tags: programming, retro
-Slug: abstractions-in-code-details-in-metadata
+Slug: 2015/10/abstractions-in-code-details-in-metadata

 I've programmed many games - each one was special in its own way.
 One in particular stands out early in my university studies, a top down